CW Service Pros HVAC service truck

 If a septic system is not in use for a long period of time, it’s possible for it to freeze.
 When this happens, the ice often clogs your whole septic system, causing it to back up completely.
 This normally transpires in the lowest area of your home.

 During the winter, you can reduce the chances of this happening by placing mulch over the system.
 If it does freeze, call a professional, so they can locate where the ice is.
-In some cases, a plumber may not be able to fix it right away, but you can use it as a holding tank until the weather warms up and the freeze thaws.
+In some cases, a septic company may need to pump out the tank.
+This may have to wait until the weather warms up to get done so having a backup plan for these occurances is not a bad idea.
+If the lines do break during the freeze, a plumber can fix the break as soon as the weather warms up.